Lukas412/cs_flash/README.md

 ### Building from Source

-You first need to install `cargo` itself.
+You first need to install `cargo`.

 Cargo is a tool for conveniently accessing a lot of the rust functionality from the command line.